hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 Please refer to [Kubernetes Web UI (Dashboard)](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)

 <h2>Deploying the Dashboard UI</h2>
 The Dashboard UI is not deployed by default.
-To deploy it, run the following command:
+To deploy it, run the following command.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0-beta8/aio/deploy/recommended.yaml
 ```

 <h2>Accessing the Dashboard UI</h2>
 You can access Dashboard using `kubectl` from your desktop.
-Running this command will not work through SSH (i.e. Putty).

 ```
 kubectl proxy